-Located in southwest Washington State, Mount St. Helens can be visited as a day trip (although quite a long one) when visiting either Seattle or Portland, or more conveniently, as a side trip while traveling between the two cities (as we did).
+Located in southwest Washington State, Mount St. Helens can be visited as quite a long day trip while in either Seattle or Portland, or more conveniently, as a side trip when travelling between the two cities (as we did).
 See below for accommodation recommendations.

-While driving to the top of Mount St. Helens there are several visitor centers along the way that are very informative and far from boring!
-Even the kids (at the ages of 2 & 5) enjoyed the short documentaries shown.
+While driving to the top of Mount St. Helens there are several visitor centres along the way that are very informative and far from boring.
+Even the kids (at the ages of 2 & 5 at the time) enjoyed the short documentaries.
 So make sure to take your time and stop at each one.
-From the turn off at Castle Rock, you should allow yourself approximately 4 hours to get to the final destination.
+From the turnoff at Castle Rock, you should allow yourself approximately 4 hours to get to the final destination.

 Top Things to See and Do at Mount St. Helens

-- Silver Lake Visitor Centre is a great place to begin your experience as it is located just five miles off Interstate 5 on State Route 504.
-It is open year round, and offers interactive exhibits, a step-in model of the volcano, and theater programs twice an hour.
+Silver Lake Visitor Centre is a great place to begin your experience as it is located just five miles off Interstate 5 on State Route 504.
+It is open year-round and offers interactive exhibits, a step-in model of the volcano, and theatre programs twice an hour.
 Outside, a mile-long trail takes you into marshy plains surrounding Silver Lake where you can see plenty of waterfowl and a picture-perfect view of the mountain.
 Please check their website for current admission rates.

-- Johnston Ridge Observatory is located at the end of State Highway 504 in the heart of the blast zone.
+Johnston Ridge Observatory is located at the end of State Highway 504 in the heart of the blast zone.
 The observatory hosts interpretive displays that tell the biological, geological, and human story of Mount St. Helens.
 Visitors can enjoy multiple award-winning films, listen to ranger talks, observe the landscape, purchase souvenirs, set off on a hike, or get a light lunch from the food cart.
 The observatory is open from mid-May until the end of October.
-Admission is an $8.00 day-use fee.
-Children 15 and under are free.

-- The Trail of Two Forests is a short little walk that follows an elevated boardwalk over an ancient lava flow.
-There are several tree molds to discover, including one that you can crawl through.
+The Trail of Two Forests is a short little walk that follows an elevated boardwalk over an ancient lava flow.
+There are several tree moulds to discover, including one that you can crawl through.
 It is a nice easy walk (for all ages), informative, and very cool to see!

-- Ape Cave is an experience one should not miss!
-Ape Cave is a lava tube that you can walk/crawl through, and apparently it is the longest one in the United States.
+Ape Cave is a lava tube that you can walk/crawl through, and apparently, it is the longest one in the United States.
 If you were to walk the entire upper tube it is just over 2 miles (miles, not km!) in length.
 The lower cave is an easier walk of about .75 miles one way.

 We have caved before, and really enjoy the experience, so we were raring to try out the lava tube.
 It is recommended to bring at least three sources of light per person.
-Hubby suggested we bring our big lantern, however I balked at his recommendation to lug it through the cave.
+Hubby suggested we bring our big lantern, however, I baulked at his recommendation to lug it through the cave.

 “We’ll be fine with the flashlights we have”, I said stubbornly.

-What we had was a 10-year-old flashlight with batteries that were probably just as old, a bumble-bee flashlight of our sons, and a small Bic pen light.
-Seriously, what more did we need?
+What we had was a 10-year-old flashlight with batteries that were probably just as old, a bumble-bee flashlight of our sons, and a small Bic penlight.
+What more did we need?

 Although we made it through, my decision to not bring another source of light was rather silly.
-Actually, pretty down right ridiculous.
-It took a lot longer to walk through the tube than we had expected, and our light sources were really wavering by the time we made the round trip.
+Actually, pretty downright ridiculous.
+It took a lot longer to walk through the tube than we had expected, and our light sources were wavering by the time we made the round trip.

-And just so you are aware – it is a round trip.
+The 4 km cave is round trip.
 I repeat: There is no exit at the end!
-We thought otherwise, and were a little deflated knowing that we had to trek all the way back again.
+It is 2 miles in and 2 miles out We thought otherwise and were a little deflated knowing that we had to trek all the way back again.

-So if you are planning on exploring Ape Cave, word to the wise…listen to the recommendations, and better yet, bring an EXTRA source of light…just in case!
+So if you are planning on exploring the lava tube, word to the wise…listen to the recommendations, and better yet, bring an EXTRA source of light…just in case!